reflectoring/reflectoring.github.io/_posts/2021-02-04-painless-code-formatting-with-editor-config.md

 For the Java section, we have defined a pattern `[*.java]` to apply the config to all java files.
 If your requirement is to match some other type of files with a different extension, a complete list of wildcard patterns is available on the [official website](https://editorconfig.org/)

 We can use the Editor and Preview button in the top-right corner of IntelliJ to view the effect of the styles in realtime (this requires that we create at least one Java class in your project).
-To apply the styles to all Java classes in our project, as shown in the screenshots below, you would right click on the project and select *Reformat Code* from the list of options, a dialog box should apply, and you can click on the *Run* button to apply your style changes.
+To apply the styles to all Java classes in our project, as shown in the screenshots below, you would click on the *Code* tab and select *Reformat Code* from the list of options, a dialog box should apply, and you can click on the *Run* button to apply your style changes.

 Step 1:
 ![IntelliJ Reformat Window]({{ base }}/assets/img/posts/painless-code-formatting-with-editor-config/intellij-reformat.png)